hucker/pathql/README.md

 PathQL provides powerful filters for matching files based on specific parts of their modification, creation, or access datetime.
 These filters allow precise queries for year, month, day, hour, minute, and second.

 ### Key Idea
-You almost never need to interact with the raw `datetime` API.
-The filter constructors and defaults are designed so that typical queries (by year, month, day, etc.) are ergonomic and intuitive.
-You specify the part you care about (e.g., `YearFilter(2025)`, `MonthFilter("may")`), and PathQL handles all the datetime logic for you.
+You almost never need to interact with the raw `datetime` objects if you are dealing with time scales relative to today.
+The filter constructors and defaults are designed so that typical queries (by year, month, day, etc.) will just work.
+You specify the part you care about (e.g., `YearFilter(2025)`, `MonthFilter("may")`), and PathQL will filter data in that time period.
+If that time period is in the future (you ask for May and it is April)

 ### How `base`, `offset`, and `attr` Work
 - **base**: The reference datetime for the filter.
 By default, this is the current date/time, but you can set it to any `datetime` object.
 This is useful for queries like "files from the same month last year" or "files from a specific day."